 Vinyl is the format that just refuses to die.
 It looked mortally wounded from the mid-80s CD revolution until the turn of the century - but since then, slowly but surely, sales have been building.

-Now there are some great 'plug and play' turntables on the market and, when it comes to more complex decks, a number of dealers who will help you set them up correctly.
-But if you're prepared to get your hands a bit dirty, there's a lot you can do yourself to ensure you get your turntable performing to its full capability.
+There are some undeniably great 'plug and play' turntables on the market and, when it comes to more complex decks, a number of dealers who will help you set them up correctly.
+But if you're prepared to get your hands a little dirty, there's a lot you can do to ensure you get your turntable performing to its full capability yourself.

 How do vinyl records work?

 Have a close look at a record.
-That spiralling groove is packed with tiny bumps that cause the cartridge stylus (sometimes called the needle) to move.
-That movement is converted into an electrical signal by an electromagnetic mechanism inside the cartridge body.
+That spiralling groove is packed with tiny bumps causing the cartridge stylus (sometimes called the needle) to move.
+This movement is converted into an electrical signal by an electromagnetic mechanism inside the cartridge body.

 Remember the tiny diamond tip of the cartridge is trying to trace bumps as small as a micron (1000th of a millimetre) and you’ll get an idea of just how difficult the task is.
 Any external vibration will degrade the cartridge’s ability to track the groove accurately.

-These disturbances can be caused by many different sources: the sound coming out of the speakers; footfall transmitted through the floor; even passing traffic sending vibration energy through the structure of your house.
+These disturbances can be caused by many different sources: the sound coming from the speakers, footfall transmitted through the floor, even passing traffic sending vibration energy through the structure of your house.
 Yes, really.